Ordering-disordering dynamics of the $q$-voter model under random external bias: Introduction

-In studies of VMs~\cite{castellano2009statistical, schweitzer2018sociophysics, sen2014sociophysics}, the ordering dynamics of the system of size $N$ is characterized by the order parameter $m\equiv\sum_{i} \sigma_{i}/N$.
-The system might transition between $m=0$ (i.e., `disordered' or `polarized') and $m\neq0$ (i.e., `ordered') states.
+In studies of VMs, the ordering dynamics of the system of size $N$ is characterized by the order parameter $m\equiv\sum_{i} \sigma_{i}/N$.
+The system might transition between $m=0$ (i.e., `disordered') and $m\neq0$ (i.e., `ordered') states.
 A key quantity in VMs is the exit time (or consensus time), the average time required for the system to reach an absorbing consensus (i.e., $m\pm 1$) state.
 It has been well established that the consensus time depends strongly on the system size $N$, the interaction topology, and the specific update rules.
 For instance, in the standard VM on complete graphs and Erdős–Rényi networks, the consensus time scales linearly with system size~\cite{castellano2005comparison, sood2005voter}, while on Barabási–Albert networks, it grows sublinearly as $T \sim N/\ln N$.
 In contrast, for nonlinear extensions such as the $q$-VM with $q > 1$, the consensus time has been shown to scale logarithmically or even exponentially with $N$, depending on the model parameters and update mechanisms~\cite{meyer2024time, ramirez2024ordering, kim2024competition}.

 Another quantity of central interest is the exit probability, defined as the likelihood that the system reaches a particular absorbing state as a function of the initial condition.
 In classical VMs, the exit probability exhibits a linear dependence on the initial fraction of opinions~\cite{sood2005voter}, while in nonlinear models, the behavior becomes highly nontrivial~\cite{mobilia2003does, peralta2020ordering}.
-Analytical and numerical investigations have shown that the shape of the exit probability curve encodes key information about underlying symmetries, update rules, and the strength of nonlinearity~\cite{nyczka2012phase, chmiel2015phase, jkedrzejewski2017pair}.
+Analytical and numerical investigations have shown that the shape of the exit probability curve encodes key information about underlying symmetries, update rules, and the strength of nonlinearity~\cite{muslim2024mass, doniec2025modeling}.
+Recent work showed that introducing a weighted‐influence mechanism in the $q$-voter model, where an influence‐power parameter modulates the adoption probability of the majority opinion, profoundly affects both the consensus‐time scaling and the form of the exit‐probability function~\cite{mullick2025social}.